How an all-in deposit return scheme will cut litter, boost recycling and help our countryside

 Why we at CPRE believe in an all-in deposit return scheme – and what that actually means in plain English!

 Here at CPRE, we’ve long been calling for an all-in deposit return scheme (a DRS).
 After years of campaigning with other charities and organisations, we were thrilled in 2018 when the government announced a consultation on the scheme.

-It looks like it’s going to be introduced in the next few years, and the details will be announced following the 2020 Environment Bill.
-Here’s some more information on the scheme, its potential benefits, and why we love the idea of deposits on drinks – at last.
+Read on to find out how you can do your bit, too – but first: here’s some more information on the scheme, its potential benefits, and why we love the idea of deposits on drinks – at last.